vavr-io/vavr/CONTRIBUTING.md

 ### Extension Methods

 * Classes containing extensions methods have the name of the extended class and end with an 's'.
 E.g. `java.util.List` is extended by `javaslang.collection.Lists`.
-* ~ are final and have a private constructor.
+* Classes containing extensions methods are final and have a private constructor.
+* Extension methods are static.
 * The private constructor of class Xxx is:
 ```java
 /**